-One of the better-known cases when the Commission for Protection of Competition found abuse of dominant position had been committed is the case of companies "Mlekara" a.d. from Subotica and milk and dairy producer "Imlek" from Belgrade.
-These companies, which constitute one participant on the relevant market, were found by the Commission for Protection of Competition to have abused their dominant position in the relevant market of buying unprocessed (cow) milk intended for further industrial processing in the territory of the Republic of Serbia by imposing unfair terms of business, including by setting the purchase price of unprocessed milk formed on the basis of a pricelist where the terms under which the pricelist could be changed were not specified, nor was the right of producers to unilateral termination of the agreement under reasonable conditions in case of dissatisfaction with the purchase price provided for.
-Lawsuits arising from this decision of the Commission for Protection of Competition are still ongoing.
+One of the better-known cases when the Commission found abuse of dominant position had been committed is the case of companies Mlekara a.d.
+Subotica and milk and dairy producer Imlek a.d.
+Beograd.
+These companies, which constitute one participant on the relevant market, were found by the Commission to have abused their dominant position in the relevant market of buying unprocessed (cow) milk intended for further industrial processing on the territory of the Republic of Serbia by imposing unfair terms of business, including by setting the purchase price of unprocessed milk formed on the basis of a pricelist where the terms under which the pricelist could be changed were not specified, nor was the right of producers to unilateral termination of the agreement under reasonable conditions in case of dissatisfaction with the purchase price provided for.